motazyusuf/paymob_flutter_sdk/README.md

 - AED (UAE Dirham)
 - And more...

-Check [Paymob documentation](https://accept.paymob.com/docs) for the complete list.
+Refer back to Paymob documentation for the complete list.

 ## 📱 Platform-Specific Notes